-The internal audit statement and senior management assurance statements were further evidenced by external evaluators such as the Audit Commission's annual audit and inspection letter and governance report and other inspectorate reports.
+The internal audit statement and senior management assurance statements were further evidenced by external evaluators such as the External Auditor's annual audit and inspection letter and governance report and other inspectorate reports.

-In December 2010, CIPFA published a statement on the Role of the Head of Internal Audit outlining 5 principles of best practice and the governance arrangements required to ensure adherence.
+The CIPFA statement on the "Role of the Head of Internal Audit" outlines 5 principles of best practice and the governance arrangements required to ensure adherence.
 The statement does not have the status of a CIPFA code or replace the sector specific guidance, codes or professional standards.
 The Head of Internal Audit role at Gedling Borough Council is considered to be consistent with the statements five principles.